 The following information extracted from the Grayling, Crawford Co., MI Newspaper Avalanche.
 NOTE: The date at the end of each extract indicates the date of the publication:

 -Mrs. OSBORNE was delighted last week by a visit from her father, Hon.
 Wm.
 BALL, of Hamburg, who is recovering from a slight stroke of paralysis, and came up for a little rest from business.
 Mr. BALL is one of the best known men in Michigan today, having for more than thirty years held public position, and is everywhere honored as a clean man, above suspicion.
 We are glad to welcome him here.
-(13 Jun 1901)-Mrs. L. J. OSBORNE was called to Ann Arbor, Monday, by the serious illness of her father, Hon.
-Wm.
-BALL, of Hamburg.
-(21 Aug 1902)
+(13 Jun 1901)

 The following information extracted from the Grayling, Crawford Co., MI Newspaper Avalanche.
 NOTE: The date at the end of each extract indicates the date of the publication: